pippinbarr/cart253/topics/instructions/function-calls.md

 ## Draw a background

 If we ran our program right now it would look underwhelming because we're not *drawing* anything on the canvas.
-Let's fix that by adding a new function call, this time in `draw()`:
+Let's fix that by adding a new *function call*, this time in `draw()`:

 ```javascript
 function draw() {